theolivenbaum/resin/README.md

 Read below how to create document collections.
 Use your favorite HTTP client to create a collection from an array of JSON documents.
 Read on to learn about querying your data, how to slice and then re-model it.

+Come back to this page and [register any bugs or issues you might find](https://github.com/kreeben/resin/issues).

 ## Create your own collections

 To create collections from your favorite data you may host one of these servers yourself, privately or publicly,